VT-201 Vacuum Systems, Materials, and Operation

 Attendees in this tutorial receive the text, A User’s Guide to Vacuum Technology, 3rd edition, John O’Hanlon (John Wiley & Sons, 2003).Course Details:

-This section describes basic terms, components and system concepts that all participants should understand.
+This section describes basic terms, components and system concepts that all should understand.

-- Basic definitions: Ideal gas, pressure, speed, conductance, and such
+- Basic definitions: ideal gas, pressure, speed, conductance, etc.

-- Describe common vacuum system configurations and applications
+- Descriptions of common system configurations and applications

 2. Rotary Mechanical Pumps